berndporr/fir1/README.md

 ```
 cmake -G "Visual Studio 15 2017 Win64" .
 ```
 and then start Visual C++ and compile it.
+Usually you want to compile both the release and debug libraries.